 Prof. Grigoropoulos’ current research interests are in micro/nano engineering, laser materials processing and micro/nano-machining, fabrication of flexible electronics and energy conversion devices, characterization of micro/nanofluidic transport and laser interactions with biological materials.

 Prof. Grigoropoulos has taught courses in heat transfer, thermodynamics, fluid mechanics, laboratory instrumentation and experimentation, laser processing and diagnostics at both the Undergraduate and Graduate levels.
-He has guided 38 doctoral and 5 MSc students to completion and has advised 27 post-doctoral researchers and 31 visiting scholars.
-He has published 274 research articles in archival Journals, 14 Chapters in technical review books and 9 U.S. patents.
+He has guided 42 doctoral and 5 MSc students to completion and has advised 27 post-doctoral researchers and 31 visiting scholars.
+He has published 320 research articles in archival Journals, 16 Chapters in technical review books and 9 U.S. patents.
 He has also published the books Transport in Laser Microfabrication, Cambridge University Press (2009) and Hierarchical Nanostructures for Energy Devices, RSC Publishing (2014).
 He was a Miller Professor for basic research in science in 1999, a visiting Professor at ETH Zurich in 2000 and 2009 and a visiting Professor in Johannes Kepler University, Linz, Austria in 2008.
-He is a Fellow of ASME and SPIE, and recipient of the ASME Heat Transfer Memorial Award (2007) and Hawkins Lecturer Purdue University (2018).
-He is Editor of the International Journal of Heat and Mass Transfer.
+He is a Fellow of ASME and SPIE, recipient of the ASME Heat Transfer Memorial Award (2007) and Hawkins Lecturer Purdue University (2018).
+He served as Editor of the International Journal of Heat and Mass Transfer (2011-2022).